rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenBlackBeanandRiceBurritoBowls.rst

 Directions
 ----------

-1. Set electric pressure cooker to the saute setting.
-Heat olive oil until it shimmers but doesn't smoke.
-Add the onion and cook until soft, about two minutes.
-Add the garlic and cook an additional minute.
-Add chili powder and salt.
-Stir to combine.
-Add the chicken, black beans, rice, and salsa.
-Stir.
-Pour chicken broth over the mixture.
+1. Set the pressure cooker to saute and heat the olive oil until it shimmers but doesn't smoke.
+Cook the onion until soft, about two minutes, then add the garlic and cook one minute more.
+Stir in the chili powder and salt, then add the chicken, black beans, rice, and salsa and stir.
+Pour the chicken broth over the mixture.
-2. Lock the lid in place.
-Set a 10-minute cook time on high pressure.
+2. Lock the lid in place and cook until done, 10 minutes on high pressure.
-3. Once the cook time completes, quickly release the pressure.
-4. Open the lid away from your face.
-Stir with a wooden spoon or rubber spatula.
+3. Quickly release the pressure, then open the lid away from your face and stir with a wooden spoon or rubber spatula.
-5. Serve with chopped cilantro and grated cheddar.
+4. Serve with chopped cilantro and grated cheddar.